-Information on SEI/ESL and Special Education course offerings can be found at: New ESE Resource: Free Online Courses on Inclusive Practice and Guidebook for Inclusive Practice
+Information on SEI/ESL and Special Education course offerings can be found at: New DESE Resource: Free Online Courses on Inclusive Practice and Guidebook for Inclusive Practice

 *As indicated in 603 CMR 44.04(1)(c), the same plan can be utilized to satisfy license renewal and educator evaluation.

 Sheltered English Immersion (SEI) and its impact on Renewal: